-This is a two-year, part-time, distance learning diploma for adults.
-The diploma resulted from the work of RUTAC (Rural Training Committee, Department of Agriculture) and is a collaborative effort between four Universities: University College Dublin, National University of Ireland, Maynooth, National University of Ireland, Galway and University College Cork.
-The course is targeted at people who are involved in rural development in a professional or voluntary leadership capacity.
-It provides the participants with the knowledge and skills necessary to initiate and manage local rural development.
+This is a web based, distance learning Diploma programme for adults.
+The programme, which is a collaborative effort between four universities, will be offered as a National University of Ireland (NUI) Diploma by UCD, UCC, UCG and NUI Maynooth.
+On completion of the Diploma phase of the programme, students have the option to graduate with an NUI Diploma in Rural Development or progress to the Degree phase of the programme.
+The programme is targeted at people who are involved in rual development in a professional or voluntary capacity and will provide participants with the knowledge and skills to manage all aspects of local rural development.